0x213F/website-0x213F/_posts/2022-07-16-how-to-be-an-owner.md

 there are going to be some _"free thinking" cogs_ that still remain. they might be wondering:

-* i don't get paid enough
+* _"i don't get paid enough"_
-* when do i get my carrot?
+* _"when do i get my carrot?"_
-* what is my job security?
+* _"what is my job security?"_
-* why is everyone two faced?
+* _"why is everyone two faced?"_

+they also might:

+* not embody company values
+* not be working as hard as they could
+* not be delivering a return on investment

 it is probably best for <a href="#part-five">_the company_</a> to get rid of _rusty cogs_.